ShamalShaikh/shamalshaikh/README.md

 # 🙋‍♂️ About Me

+🔥 I'm a Master's in Computer Science student at [University of Colorado, Boulder](https://www.colorado.edu/cs/).

-🔭 I’m currently a Final year student at [National Institute of Technology, Warangal](https://www.nitw.ac.in/)
+🔭 I’ve completed my bachelor's in computer science from [National Institute of Technology, Warangal](https://www.nitw.ac.in/)

 🌱 I like to do Web Development and I use Django as preferred backend framework.